The Personal Data Protection Act and Its Practical Applications for HR Practitioners (including mandatory data breach notification, 1 February 2021)

 - Classify the personal data to manage it accordingly.

-- Set clear timelines for the retention of the various personal data and cease to retain documents containing personal data that is no longer required for business or legal purposes.
+- Set clear timelines to retain the various personal data and cease to retain documents containing personal data that is no longer required for business or legal purposes.

-7. The rules governing collection, use and disclosure of NRIC which came into effect 1 September 2019.
+6. The rules governing the collection, use and disclosure of NRIC came into effect on 1 September 2019.

 - Collection of NRIC by organisations.